CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/overview.md

 The new generation (NG) of stableswap introduces oracles based on AMM State Prices.
 The Pool contract records exponential moving averages for coins 1, 2 and 3 relative to coin 0.

+There are two kind of oracles:
+- price oracle (spot and ema price)
+- D oracle

-Oracles are kept up when users perform a swap or liquidity is added or removed form the pool.
-Updating happens via the internal `upkeep_oracles()` function.
+Oracles are updated when users perform a swap or when liquidity is added or removed from the pool.
+Most updates are carried out by the internal `upkeep_oracles()` function, which is called in those instances.
+In some cases, such as when removing liquidity in a balanced ratio, the `D` oracle is updated directly within the `remove_liquidity()` function, as there is no need to update the price oracles (removing balanced does not have a price impact).

 ??? quote "`upkeep_oracles`"